Orwell Astronomical Society (Ipswich)

 2003

 At long last, the OG of the Tomline Refractor was cleaned!
 On 13 February 2003, Martin Cook and David Payne removed the OG and, in the map room at the Observatory, began to clean it.
-They completed cleaning the task three days later and subsequently refitted the OG to the telescope [2003a, 2003b].
-The following photographs by Martin capture the operation.
+They completed the task three days later and subsequently refitted the OG to the telescope [2003a, 2003b].
+Figures 15-20, all by Martin Cook, illustrate the operation.

 Paddy O'Sullivan, with assistance from St. John Robinson, began cleaning the eyepieces [2003a].